dendronhq/dendron-site/vault/dendron.topic.pod.builtin.markdown.import.md

 ---

 ## Summary
-Import markdown files stored locally.
+Import Markdown files stored locally.

 The pod finds all files from the `root`, and copies over the files into your vault, cleaning the file names to fit Dendron's naming hierarchy.
 You can see an example below.